JonathanGarro/sims-portal-releases/README.md

 - Patch (0.0.X) releases are minor bug fixes and code enhancements.
 - Minor (0.X.0) and major (X.0.0) releases introduce new features and follow the Washington DC Metro system's station names on the Red Line, starting at Shady Grove.

+# 1.5.1 (Medical Center) - 2023-09-24

+## New Features

+### Navigation

+- **New Navbar**: To simplify the navigation panel, the top bar links have been swapped out for icons.
+This is part of a larger effort to make room for some additional features on the development roadmap.

+### User Profiles

+- **Member Status**: Profiles now display the user's status in the SIMS network—`Active`, `Inactive`, `Pending`, and `Other`.

+## Changes

+- **Dashboard Map Styling**: Darker borders to increase visibility on certain screens.

+## Fixes

+- **Portal Admin Page**: The Portal Admin listing page was broken due to a SQL error as part of the SQLite to PostgreSQL transition.
+- **Emergency Page Tabs**: Certain tabs on the emergency page were displaying information incorrectly due to an extra closing `</div>` tag.

 # 1.5.0 (Medical Center) - 2023-09-22

 ## New Features